amandalynnelliott/amandalynnelliott.github.io-dev/_posts/2014-03-10-edu-revolution-keynotes.md

 We are in the midst of an education revolution.

-Brilliant minds all over the world are challenging the industrial and dated way of educating, and are bringing student empowerment, passion, and creativity to center stage.
+Brilliant minds all over the world are challenging the industrial and dated way of educating, and are bringing student empowerment, passion, and creativity to center stage.<!--more-->

 ### 1. The Five Minute University